About the Movie Reviews

 Well, although I've only seen the first 52 episodes of the Pokémon anime itself (after that it stopped airing in Iceland), I like to consider the movies an occasion to catch up with the general state of that aspect of the Pokémon canon once a year.
 And I love reviewing and analyzing fiction.
 Thus, why not review the Pokémon movies?

-The other main factor in my decision to write these reviews is that I generally think that there is a regrettable lack of critical reviews of the Pokémon movies written from an open-minded adult perspective.
 This warrants a bit of an explanation.
 First, what I mean by "adult" is specifically that when we're children, we don't think very critically about entertainment.
-To a kid, critical assessment of media tends to be mostly limited to concluding some works are "boring", with those that escape that particular stamp being judged on rather superficial qualities: Mewtwo and his clones look cool, or the three legendary birds fighting is awesome, or they wish they could get to ride around on Lugia, and therefore the movie is good.
+To a kid, critical assessment of media tends to be mostly limited to concluding some works are boring, with those that escape that particular stamp being judged on rather superficial qualities: Mewtwo and his clones look cool, or the three legendary birds fighting is awesome, or they wish they could get to ride around on Lugia, and therefore the movie is good.
 A lot of Pokémon fans, even those that are no longer at that excitable age, view the movies through the nostalgia glasses of the time when they were and thus judge them disproportionately on these superficial qualities that appealed to them as children.
 Most of the time when there are discussions on people's favorite Pokémon movies on forums, for instance, a lot of people tend to just answer that some movie was their favorite because "[insert star legendary here] is awesome" or "[insert scene here] looked cool".
-Now, adults can legitimately enjoy things for such reasons too, but by "adult" I here mean specifically avoiding this superficialness and allowing myself to think critically about the plot, characters and so on.
+Now, adults can legitimately enjoy things for such reasons too, and there's nothing wrong with nostalgia.
+But what I mean by "adult" here is specifically avoiding this superficialness and thinking critically about the plot, characters and so on.

 But Why So Serious?